NickHarnau/WDR_Football_predictions/README.md

 --> Result: In each case I would have lost money (19.11.2020 , not much but still lost)

 In the end I tried some ML Approaches just.
 Also with those predections it is not possible to win money (19.11.2020)

+# Project
+Just run the main skript and then you can see the results.
+Than you can check some more stats in the stats file.